A Neural Tangent Kernel Perspective of GANs: Empirical Study

-\paragraph{Experimental setting.} \looseness=-1 We now consider a target distribution sampled from $8$ Gaussians evenly distributed on a centered sphere (\cref{fig:8_gaussians}), in a setup similar to that of \citet{Metz2017}, \citet{Srivastava2017} and \citet{Arjovsky2017b}.
-As for the generated distribution, instead of implementing a generator network that would complexify the analysis beyond the scope of this paper, we follow \citet{Mroueh2019} and \citet{Arbel2019}, and model its evolution considering a finite number of samples --\ initially Gaussian\ -- moving in a direction that minimizes the loss as fast as possible, i.e. along the flow induced by the vector field $- \nabla_x c_{f_\halpha^\star}$.
-This setup is, in essence, similar to \cref{eq:gen_descent}; we refer to \citet{Mroueh2019} for a more formal description.
-For both IPM and LSGAN losses, we evaluate the convergence of the generated distributions for a discriminator with ReLU activations in the finite and infinite width regime (see \cref{fig:8_gaussians} and \cref{tab:res_8_gaussians}).
-More precisely, we test a ReLU network with and without bias, and a ``ReLU (reset)'' network whose parameters are reinitialized at each generator step, corresponding to the setting of our infinite-width experiments.
-It is also possible to evaluate the advantages of the architecture in this setting by considering the case where the infinite-width loss is not given by an NTK, but by the popular Radial Basis Function (RBF) kernel, which is characteristic and yields attractive properties \citep{Muandet2017}.
-Note that results for more datasets, including MNIST \citep{LeCun1998}, and architectures are also available in \cref{app:more_experiments}.
+\paragraph{Experimental setting.} We consider a target distribution sampled from $8$ Gaussians evenly distributed on a centered sphere (cf.\ \cref{fig:8_gaussians}), in a setup similar to that of \citet{Metz2017}, \citet{Srivastava2017} and \citet{Arjovsky2017b}.
+We alleviate the complexity of the analysis by following \cref{eq:gen_continuity_equation} with $\Tk{k_{g_{\tg}}}{p_{z}} = \id$, similarly to \citet{Mroueh2019} and \citet{Arbel2019}, thereby modeling the generator's evolution by considering a finite number of samples, initially Gaussian.
+For IPM and LSGAN losses, we evaluate the convergence of the generated distributions for a discriminator with ReLU activations in the finite- and infinite-width regime, either with or without bias.
+We also comparatively evaluate the advantages of this architecture by considering the case where the infinite-width loss is not given by an NTK, but by the popular Radial Basis Function (RBF) kernel, which is characteristic and presents attractive properties \citep{Muandet2017}.
+We refer to \cref{fig:8_gaussians} for qualitative results and \cref{tab:res_8_gaussians_sigmoid} in \cref{app:more_experiments} for a numerical evaluation.
+Note that similar results for more datasets, including MNIST and CelebA, and architectures are available in \cref{app:more_experiments}.

-\paragraph{Impact of initialization.} In the analysis conducted in the previous sections, we have shown in \cref{eq:discr_dynamics} that the discriminator depends on its initialization $f_0$ which can be non-zero and does not depend on the data.
-Thus, as it may bias the solution, we set $f_0=0$ in all the experiments, using the scheme proposed in \citet{Zhang2020}.
-We have observed a global improvement in terms of speed of convergence of the samples.

-\looseness=-1 Furthermore, we observe better results and more stable training when reinitializing the network at each step (see ReLU (reset)), which is closer to our theoretical framework.
-We believe that this is due to an inherent bias present in standard training of the discriminator as its parameters depend on old samples of the generator, and introduces a complex feedback loop.
-This surprising observation challenges the way we usually train discriminators and would constitute an interesting future investigation.